 This winter has been the winter for extreme sloth-ing.
 Cozy hoodies, mismatched fuzzy socks, snuggling underneath my fluffy Rumpl blanket with some hot spiced cider in hand… The Outdoor Research Antora Hoody has been my favorite pick for those casual days.

-The fabric is 100% polyester cationic dyed micro stripe knit, super soft and luxurious.
+The fabric of the Antora Hoody is 100% polyester cationic dyed micro stripe knit, super soft and luxurious.
 The fit is labeled as trim, but I ordered a Small–it doesn’t come in an XS–so the piece had plenty of breathing (cookies) room.
-Other hoody features include an adjustable hood, zippered kangaroo hand pockets, and an 11″ zipper with gussett.
+Other Antora Hoody features include an adjustable hood, zippered kangaroo hand pockets, and an 11″ zipper with gusset.

 Joshua Tree photos by Gilberto Gil.

 This was sent to me for review.